 LUMIFLON FEVE Resin, Akashi Kaikyo Bridge, Carboline Co.

 In 2011, the Federal Highway Administration (FHWA) tested eight one-coat systems, as well as one two-coat and one three-coat systems.
-They were tested on panels that were blast cleaned to Scientific Society for Protective Coatings Surface Preparation 10 standard, and coatings were applied using airless spray.
+They were tested on steel panels that were blast cleaned to Scientific Society for Protective Coatings Surface Preparation 10 standard, and coatings were applied using airless spray.

 Testing of Coating Systems by the Federal Highway Administration